khorben/daemonize/README.md

 daemonize is a helper to turn regular commands into background services.

-daemonize is distributed under the terms of the GNU GPL License (version 3).
+daemonize is distributed under the terms of the 2-clause BSD license.
+Please refer to the `COPYING` file for more information.

 Compiling daemonize